HeavyMedl/heavymedl.github.io/src/pages/cv.md

 - integrating gas prices into the Costco warehouse locator.
 - implementing a member validation service for customer profiles.

-Beyond coding, these endeavors demanded my skills in crafting timelines that harmonized project requirements with stakeholder deadlines.
-I also led teams of off-shore contractors and provided mentorship to junior developers as part of these comprehensive responsibilities.
+Beyond coding, I developed timelines that harmonized project requirements with stakeholder deadlines.
+I also led teams of off-shore contractors and provided mentorship to junior developers.

 ### Software Engineer II | Full-stack @ Costco eCommerce